BlaizerBrumo/Google-Form-AutoFiller/README.md

     - A unique session identifier required for form submission.

 ### 2. Generate Request Body
-Using the extracted metadata, the bot:
+Using the extracted metadata, the script:
 - Identifies each question's type and fills in appropriate responses from the configuration.
 - Adds form-specific metadata such as `fbzx`, `fvv`, and `partialResponse`.

 ### 3. Submit Form
-The bot sends the generated request body to the Google Form's submission endpoint (`/formResponse`) using an HTTP POST request.
+The script sends the generated request body to the Google Form's submission endpoint (`/formResponse`) using an HTTP POST request.

 ---